51 The Peppertree Café and the Biker Bullies

 The Truckie, the Tamil and the Teacher.

-Paolo needs to improve his English so as to be able to carry on his work as a truck driver in Australia.
+Paolo needed to improve his English so as to be able to carry on his work as a truck driver in Australia.
 I made up a conversation group with him and Kodees, a Tamil refugee at Strathfield Community Centre.
 After hearing Paolo speak, I realised my knowledge of cinematic Italian American English would provide a bridge to communication.
 We were interested in finding out about his work and experiences in this area.

 ‘iamo – let’s go!’
 I declared.